-3. When all or the first portion of a relay race is being run in lanes, an athlete or guide-runner may place one check-mark on the track within his own lane, by using adhesive tape, maximum 5cmx40cm, of a distinctive colour which cannot be confused with other permanent markings.
+3. When all or the first portion of a relay race is being run in lanes, an athlete or guide-runner may place one check-mark on the track within their own lane, by using adhesive tape, maximum 5cmx40cm, of a distinctive colour which cannot be confused with other permanent markings.
 No other check-mark may be used.
+The Judges shall direct the relevant athlete(s) to adapt or remove any marks not complying with this Rule.
+If they do not, the Judges shall remove them.

-140 Rule 23: Relay Races
+Rule 23: Relay Races